publicdocs/uscode/assets/md/titles/usc25/us/usc/t25/ch24/m__us_usc_t25_s2206.md

             (A) __Land__

-                Any trust or restricted interest in land that is not devised in accordance with paragraph (1) or (2) or that is not disposed of by a valid will shall descend in accordance with the applicable law of intestate succession as provided for in subsection (a) of this section.
+                Any trust or restricted interest in land that is not devised in accordance with paragraph (1) or (2) or that is not disposed of by a valid will shall descend in accordance with the applicable law of intestate succession as provided for in subsection (a).

             (B) __Personalty__

-                Any trust personalty that is not disposed of by a valid will shall descend in accordance with the applicable law of intestate succession as provided for in subsection (a) of this section.
+                Any trust personalty that is not disposed of by a valid will shall descend in accordance with the applicable law of intestate succession as provided for in subsection (a).

     (c) __Joint tenancy; right of survivorship__